MonashDataFluency/python-workshop-base/workshops/docs/modules/working_with_data.md

-## Calculating Statistics From Data In A Pandas DataFrame
+# Calculating Statistics From Data

 We've read our data into Python.
 Next, let's perform some quick summary statistics to learn more about the data that we're working with.
 We might want